 - We have taken all reasonable steps to maintain social distancing in the workplace.

 - Where people cannot maintain social distancing, we have done everything practical to manage transmission risk.

 1.2 All staff and volunteers are briefed and trained in advance of working in the museum using our “COVID secure” operating procedures and updated as required.

 1.3 Robust Health and Safety management procedures are in place and there is a professional, responsible culture amongst staff, volunteers and trustees.

 The controls detailed in this document will be communicated to visitors as follows:

-- Signage outside the entrance to the Museum explaining visiting rules (and repeated through admissions area and exhibition areas) using pictograms and easy to understand language. • 1-way directional route and queuing floor signage.
+- Signage in the museum explaining visiting recommendations and requirements using pictograms and easy to understand language.

-Maintain 2 metre social distancing.
 Social distancing is a primary action to prevent transmission.
-Visitors should keep 2 metres apart from each other unless from the same household (see GOV regulations).
+We request visitors keep 1 metre apart from each other unless from the same visiting group.
 To enable this we have implemented the following:

-- Pre-purchasing of tickets on NFM website – fast track queueing and access.
+- Pre-purchasing of tickets on NFM website offering fast track queueing and access.